 Complex MDT's - The recruitment of the formal GP posts is underway.
-Once this is complete this areas will show how the teams are integrating to manage complex patients in the community pathway LOS but variability in bed based care within the community.
-This is being targeted by the teams including therapy input.
+Once this is complete this areas will show how the teams are integrating to manage complex patients in the community

 Community Contacts - This area of the dashboard highlights the headline activity for the community teams and where the demand and capacity challenges exist.